Loginistaken/eLECTRON-tunneL-DATA/8version10The APC-ASCI-chip.md

  tech prototype, the stages next steps:
 Step	Action

-1. Material Lab Partner	Partner with a lab (e.g., MIT Lincoln, Sandia, or IBM Q) for apatite + spintronic fabrication
+1. Material Lab Partner	Partner with a lab  for apatite + spintronic fabrication

 2. Entropy Logic Firmware	Use ESP32 or RP2040 to build entropy-based transmission logic